robcarver17/skipperman/docs/import_registration_data_help.md

 # Importing data into Skipperman

 First [add the event in Skipperman](add_event_help.md) in Skipperman.
-Now select 'Main menu/Events/ Event name / Import registration data / Import from WA spreadsheet file' to get ready to import.
+Now select `Main menu / Events/ Event name / Import registration data / Import from WA spreadsheet file` to get ready to import.

-If it's a brand new event, you should see the following status update:
+If it's a brand-new event, you should see the following status update:

-> Status:
+> `Status`:
-> No field mapping set up - do this before you import any data
+> `No field mapping set up - do this before you import any data`
-> No WA file has ever been uploaded before (or WA ID has been manually cleared).
+> `No WA file has ever been uploaded before (or WA ID has been manually cleared).`
-> No registration data imported yet.
+> `No registration data imported yet.`
-> No file currently uploaded for import.
+> `No file currently uploaded for import.`

 ## Field mapping